 Feral hogs (Sus scrofa) can be found on most ecological sites in Texas.
-Damage caused by feral hogs each year includes, crop damage by rutting up crops, destroyed fences, livestock watering areas, and predation on native wildlife, and ground-nesting birds.
+Damage caused by feral hogs each year includes, crop damage by rutting up crops, destroyed fences, livestock watering areas, and predation on native wildlife.
 Feral hogs have few natural predators, thus allowing their population to grow to high numbers.